GUNNAR NORDSTROM GALLERY

 space

-The families of artists that continue to show at the gallery are innovative, thoughtful, proficient and immensely talented.
-While the gallery continues to add new artists to its stable, many of the artists have been in association with the gallery since it’s beginning, loyalty continues to last and flourish.
+The family of artists that continue to show at the gallery are innovative, thoughtful, proficient and immensely talented.
+While the gallery continues to add new artists to its stable, many of the artists have been in association with the gallery since its beginning where loyalty continues to last and flourish.

 Quality, playfulness and a good sense of value have always been an important aspect of work exhibited in the gallery and each artist that is represented has their own quality that we believe in.